You can use your assets for a business loan to increase your available capital.

 Let's start with the basic logic behind asset-based lending.
 This is a practice that has been around for as long as lending has been an industry.
 It started with a simple advance of money based on a company's assets.
 The straightforward thinking for a lender is that if it thinks your company's assets are worth $100, they will feel comfortable advancing you up to that $100 secured by the company's assets.
 The emphasis is on "up to" a certain amount of a company's assets.

 You've probably heard the saying that it takes money to make money, and while we don't necessarily believe 100% in this statement, there are some fundamental truths to it.
-Going back to our $100 in assets example.
-Let's say the company's main asset was all in the form of inventory.
-Your expected advance would be less than a company with $100 in accounts receivable on its balance sheet, the reason being that accounts receivables are closer and (crucial from a lender's perspective) more likely to turn into cash.
+Going back to our $100 in assets example, let's say the company's main asset was all in the form of inventory.
+Your expected advance would be less than a company with $100 in accounts receivable on its balance sheet, the reason being that accounts receivables are closer and more likely to turn into cash – which is crucial from a lender's perspective.
+[Looking for a business loan?
+Check out our best picks and reviews.]

 What are the pros and cons of asset-based lending?

+- Maximum proceeds.
 Another benefit of an asset-based loan is that in some cases a company will have the ability to get maximum proceeds than with other types of loans.
-Further in this article we will cover in which scenarios and industries do companies benefit further from this type of loan.

 What types of assets are used to secure an asset-based loan?